Rootea/phonebook/README.md

-##-- Python ile yazılmış bir phonebook projesidir.
+-- It is a phonebook project written in Python.
-#-- AWS Ec2 sanal makina üzerinde çalışmaktadır.
+-- Runs on AWS Ec2 virtual machine.
-#-- IaC  toolu terraform ile mimari tasarlanmıştır.
+-- Architecture is designed with IaC tool terraform.
-#-- Gerekli .tf dosyaları tf-files içerisindedir.
+-- Required .tf files are in tf-files.